HXZXS/Better-JavaScript/README-EN.md

 ---

-## Included Frontend Pages
+## Companion Frontend Pages

-The project includes two HTML pages in the `web/` directory – open them directly in your browser:
+The project includes two HTML pages – open them in a browser and use them directly:

-- **Console** – Interface for all features, handy for testing
+- **Console** — an interface for all functions, convenient for testing
-- **Developer Documentation** – API documentation with online testing tools
+- **Developer Documentation** — API documentation with online testing tools

+These pages are located in the `web/` directory.
+Open them directly with your browser.

 ---

 ## Running from Source

-If you prefer not to use the executable, run the Python script directly:
+If you prefer not to use the .exe, run the Python script directly:

 ```bash
 # Install dependencies